Jasmine Choi

-Jasmine Choi (born in Seoul, South Korea) is a Korean-born flutist, educated in the US, living in Austria.
+Jasmine Choi (Korean name: Choi Na-kyung (Korean: 최나경), born in Seoul, South Korea, May 23, 1983) is a Korean-born flautist, who was educated in the US and is currently living in Austria.

 Life

+Raised in Daejeon, Choi grew up in a musical family, with one of her grandfathers being the founder of the Chung-Joo Philharmonic Orchestra and her mother being a professional violinist.
+Choi began her musical studies playing the piano and violin at age three, starting the recorder for school in the third grade, eventually starting the flute at age nine.
+At age twelve, Choi was accepted into an arts school in Seoul.
+She eventually moved to the United States during high school, going to a school with no music program.

-Raised in Daejeon, Choi studied at the Curtis Institute of Music and the Juilliard School, where her teachers included Julius Baker and Jeffrey Khaner, from 2000 to 2004.
+At age sixteen, Choi was accepted into the Curtis Institute of Music, taking part in a program that allowed her to earn her high school diploma while studying there.
+Choi studied at the Curtis Institute of Music and the Juilliard School, where her teachers included Julius Baker and Jeffrey Khaner, from 2000 to 2004.
 As a student in 2002, she was the senior division winner of the Albert M. Greenfield Student Competition, sponsored by the Philadelphia Orchestra.
 In 2006, Symphony Magazine included her as one of two flautists in their list of emerging artists.

+In 2016, Choi got married, having met her husband in 2013.